GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools_ex1.md

 1. Load the healthsites layer (`sen_healthsites.shp`) and the administrative boundary data (`sen_admbnda_adm1_1m_gov_ocha_20190426.shp`) into your QGIS project.
 Add OpenStreetMap as a background layer (Hint: XYZ via the browser window or the QuickMapServices plugin).

 2. Make sure to reproject the dataset with the __administrative boundaries__ and the dataset with the __healthsites__ into UTM zone 28N.
 Use the tool `Reproject layer` for this process.
-See the Wiki entry on __Projections__ for further information.
+See the Wiki entry on [projections](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projections_wiki.html) for further information.

 3. Select all healthsites which are located within the Saint Louis region:
     - Select the region `Saint Louis` in the boundary layer.
 You can just manually select the specific rows.
-See the Wiki entry on __Spatial queries__ for further information.
+See the Wiki entry on [spatial queries](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_spatial_queries_wiki.html) for further information.
     - Save the selection under the new name `Saint_Louis_region` in an extra layer.
 This can be done by right clicking on the boundary layer --> `Export` --> `Save Selected Features As...`

 ```{figure} /fig/en_ex2_export_selected.PNG